bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/b/BreakingLoad_0eJN7IDD15sBhRJRd4TjCU/Documentation.md

-The force that would break the wire.
+The max load that a component could undertake before break.